Latest URMC COVID-19 Information

 Below is an updated status report on URMC’s COVID-19 plan preparations and implementation as of today.

-Upson County was confirmed to have 507 COVID-19 positive cases in today’s 7pm Georgia Department of Public Health update.
+Upson County was confirmed to have 829 COVID-19 positive cases as of October 22, 2020.
 This number reflects the patient’s county of residence and is not an indication of where COVID-19 positive patients may be hospitalized.

 Our virtual visit technology with several provider clinics is available.
 Please use it if a virtual visit with a physician or advanced practice provider will meet your healthcare needs.
 To schedule a virtual visit, click here.